SIMILAR: Submodular Information Measures Based Active Learning In Realistic Scenarios: Abstract

 \section{Abstract}

 Active learning has proven to be useful for minimizing labeling costs by selecting the most informative samples.
 However, existing active learning methods do not work well in realistic scenarios such as imbalance or rare classes, out-of-distribution data in the unlabeled set, and redundancy.
 In this work, we propose \textsc{Similar} (\textbf{S}ubmodular \textbf{I}nformation \textbf{M}easures based act\textbf{I}ve \textbf{L}e\textbf{AR}ning), a unified active learning framework using recently proposed submodular information measures (SIM) as acquisition functions.
 We argue that \textsc{Similar} not only works in standard active learning but also easily extends to the realistic settings considered above and acts as a \textit{one-stop} solution for active learning that is scalable to large real-world datasets.
-Empirically, we show that \textsc{Similar} significantly outperforms existing active learning algorithms by as much as $\approx 5\% - 18\%$ in the case of rare classes and $\approx 5\% - 10\%$ in the case of out-of-distribution data on several image classification tasks like CIFAR-10, MNIST, and ImageNet.\looseness-1
+Empirically, we show that \textsc{Similar} significantly outperforms existing active learning algorithms by as much as $\approx 5\% - 18\%$ in the case of rare classes and $\approx 5\% - 10\%$ in the case of out-of-distribution data on several image classification tasks like CIFAR-10, MNIST, and ImageNet. \textsc{Similar} is available as a part of the DISTIL toolkit: \url{https://github.com/decile-team/distil}.\looseness-1